(Originally written in April, 2012)

 I stay on point.
 We are not doing any filming there.
 I recall the fact that I am attempting to get a tourist visa while also planning to enter the country with $100,000 worth of camera equipment.
 My Shanghai Production Manager assures me this happens all the time and the worst thing that can happen is that customs will take our gear when we get there.
 Uh, yeah, that is about the worst thing I can think of – besides being dismembered or imprisoned by Chinese customs officials.

-“You lie!” shouts Old-Angry-Asia-Woman with a scowl that would frighten small children and animals.
+“You lie!”
+The old angry woman shouts at me with a scowl that would frighten small children and animals.

 “You liar.
 You breaking law!
 You illegal.
-You be taken away,” she shouts amongst the screeching feedback.
+You be taken away,” she proclaims in screeching feedback.

 She begins to pick apart both my applications, calling attention to any discrepancies between them, firing ancient wooden arrows into my eyeballs.
 I throw up my armored shield ducking my head behind it, fending off the attack with good manners – “Please,” “Thank you,” “But, but, but…”

-Finally, Old-Angry-Asia-Woman storms off, surely calling in back up archers beyond that inaccessible back office door where I know my passport is suffering.
-Small-Mean-Asia-Woman stares at me blankly, still seated on her perch behind the scratched plexi-glass.
+Finally, the older woman storms off, surely calling in back up archers beyond that inaccessible back office door where I know my passport is suffering.
+The remaining woman stares at me blankly, still seated on her perch behind the scratched plexi-glass.
 I stand, wounded, holding onto my last inch of dignity.
 In my puddle of blood and tears, she hands me a blank form written in Chinese characters with my passport.

 “You write letter you do no filming, no media of any kind in China,” she states irritated to offer any helping hand.